 Michael J. Strong, MD, FRCP(C), FANN, FCAHS

-Professor of Neurology and Dean of the Schulich School of Medicine and Dentistry, Western University
+Professor of Neurology and President of the Canadian Institutes of Health Research

 Office: London Health Sciences Centre, University Hospital C7-120, CSB 3700